-Given the existing right of stockholders to call a special meeting, coupled with the Company's strong corporate governance policies and long track record of performance, the Board believes that adoption of the proposal is unnecessary and not in the best interest of the Company or its stockholders.
-Further, our stockholders affirmed this view by rejecting a substantially similar proposal submitted by the same proponent at our last annual meeting of stockholders.
+Given the current separation of the Chairman and Chief Executive Officer roles, coupled with the Company's strong corporate governance policies and long track record of performance, the Board believes that adoption of the proposal is unnecessary and not in the best interest of the Company or its shareholders.
+Further, our shareholders affirmed this view by rejecting a substantially similar proposal submitted by the same proponent at our 2016 annual meeting of shareholders.